Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP)

 How are studies selected for routine monitoring visits?

-All non-exempt studies that have received approval from a UW–Madison IRB may be randomly selected for a routine monitoring visit as long as they are open and active.
+All non-exempt studies that have received approval from a UW–Madison IRB or have been ceded by UW-Madison to an external IRB may be randomly selected for a routine monitoring visit as long as they are open and active.

 How often will routine monitoring occur?